 Standard 3 strand leather braids have a very specific, and slightly kitsch aesthetic, but the basic techniques you use to make braids are the foundation for some much more complex and interesting woven and braided leather designs.

 In this Instructable, I'll show you a few of my favorite braid patterns to give you an idea of the possibilities of leather braiding.
-If you are looking for more great introductory leather instruction, check out my free Leatherworking Class, and my Instructables on Multifunctional Leather Bags and How to be an Elf where I incorporate leather braids various designs.
+If you are looking for more great introductory leather instruction, check out my free Beginning and Intermediate Leatherworking Classes, and my Instructables on Multifunctional Leather Bags and How to be an Elf where I incorporate leather braids various designs.

 Step 1: Tools and Materials